hansvana/es6cheatsheet/README.md

 ## Classes

-[Classes](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes) are JavaScript objects, with some sugar sprinkled on top to make them behave like classes in other languages.
+[`Classes`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes) are JavaScript objects, with some sugar sprinkled on top to make them behave like classes in other languages.
+Internal properties and methods are referred to with `this`.

 ```javascript
 class Foo {